aminueza/terraform-provider-minio/README.md

 ## Requirements

 - Go v1.13 or higher;
-- Terraform v0.12.17 or higher;
+- Terraform v0.13.5 or higher;
-- Docker v19.03 or higher for testing minio;

 ## Building and Installing

-We have x64 versions for MaxOS and Linux prebuilt, available on the [releases page](https://github.com/aminueza/terraform-provider-minio/releases/latest).
+Prebuilt versions of this provider are available for MacOS and Linux on the [releases page](https://github.com/aminueza/terraform-provider-minio/releases/latest).

-But if you want to build yourself, ust download this repository and follow the instructions:
+But if you need to build it yourself, just download this repository and follow the instructions:

 ### MacOS